Chapel at BA

-The upper school meets for chapel on Thursdays at 9:20 in the upper school gym.
-The middle school meets for chapel every Mondays at 9:20.
+The upper school meets for chapel on Tuesdays at 9:20 in the upper school gym.
+The middle school meets for chapel every Wednesday at 9:20 in the middle school gym.
 Parents, grandparents, and alumni are always welcome to join us for these special times of devotion.

 Chapel Audio RecordingsAudio recordings of all upper school chapels are available online on the Brentwood Academy Media Gallery.

 This will be a 4-week rotation of Choose Your Chapel.

 Evidence for the Resurrection - Did Jesus’s disciples steal his body?
 Did he just pass out and not die?
 Did the supposed eyewitnesses just experience a mass hallucination?
 Did Jesus have a twin?
 We will look at the pros and cons of these and other alternate theories as we make a case for the resurrection of Jesus as the most likely explanation for the empty tomb and, indeed, the most important event in all of human history.
 Mr. Matt Brown will lead this session.

 Ideas for Studying Your Bible – In this session we will discuss the importance of regular Bible reading and apply a simple and practical idea that has blessed Mr. Husband in his own personal Bible study.
 Please come with your Bibles ready to read, observe, and pray over a passage of scripture.
 Mr. Husband will lead this session.

 Faith & Politics - In an election year it is important to consider how our faith should impact the way we treat people on both sides of the aisle.
 This session will examine what political discourse should look like in a highly politicized society, using Lincoln’s Second Inaugural Address and the Sermon on the Mount as a guide.
 Dr. Widmaier will lead this session.